MichaelViuff/SDJ2/07 Assignment 1/README.md

 # 07 Assignment 1 - Vinyl Library

 ## The system
-You must design and implement a simple application for a Vinyl lending library.
+You must design and implement a simple application for a Vinyl Library.
 A Vinyl has at least a title,  artist, year, and a lending state.
 The Vinyl can be in different states depending on availability, reservation, borrowing or a combined borrowing and reservation.

 You can borrow a Vinyl either if it is not reserved by someone else or are already borrowed or if it is reserved by you (reserved).
 You cannot reserve a Vinyl if it already contains a reservation (there is no reservation list, only one person at the time can reserve the Vinyl).
 However, you are allowed to reserve a Vinyl if it is available (no reservation and not borrowed) or if it is borrowed and do not have another reservation.